 The Wildlife (Northern Ireland) Order 1985

-The import of any non-native species must be authorised by the Environment and Heritage Service (EHS) by means of a licence issued under the Wildlife (Northern Ireland) Order 1985.
+The import of any non-native species must be authorised by the Northern Ireland Environment Agency (NIEA) by means of a licence issued under the Wildlife (Northern Ireland) Order 1985.

 Imports into Great Britain